 After a few minuted of mulling, I had a curious dispersion of titanium dioxide in Lacquer.
 Because the pigment concentration is so high, some interesting properties where observed.
 First, the viscosity is increased greatly.
 Secondly the rheology is way longer and stringy.
 This causes the dispersion to have an icing consistency.

 Once smooth, this dispersion can be added to the bulk of clear lacquer.
 It sinks to the bottom due to greater density.
 A motorized paint stirrer is most helpful in creating an even mixture.
 A number of short stirring sessions will adequately produce a very white lacquer paint with a milk like consistency.

-It should be apparent at this point that to make a lacquer paint that is full color and opaque a combination of colorants are needed.
+It should be apparent at this point that to make a lacquer paint that is full color and opaque, you need to use a combination of colorants.
 Most commercial paints are made with titanium white powder pigment dispersed in the paint vehicle.
-These "bases" are used with various combinations of universal tints to achieve a large palette of colors for the consumer.
-Occasionally, a paint line might have some special bases for yellow or red hues.
-These are simply bases made from either a red or yellow iron oxide base or mixtures of these with white pigments such as titanium dioxide or zinc oxide.
+These "bases" are used with various combinations of universal tints to achieve a large palette of colors.
+Occasionally, a paint line may have special bases for yellow or red hues, which are made from either a red or yellow iron oxide base or mixtures of these with white pigments (such as titanium dioxide or zinc oxide).

-With this line of thinking I would be inclined to have a mineral pigment dispersed in a paste of lacquer thinner with a little lacquer.
-Mix this thoroughly with a volume of lacquer, then use universal tint to adjust shade or intensity of color.
+I'm inclined to disperse the mineral pigment in a paste of lacquer thinner, with just a little lacquer.
+Mix it thoroughly with a volume of lacquer, and then use universal tint to adjust the shade or color intensity.

 One main disadvantage of dyes is they can fade in direct sunlight or UV light.
-So any furniture or artistic decor with a dyed lacquer finish should not be stored near a window that gets a lot of sunlight coming in.
+Any furniture or artistic decor with a dyed lacquer finish should not be stored near a window that gets a lot of sunlight coming in.